jingjielim/price-saver/README.md

 </kbd>

 ### User stories
-- As a user, I want to be able to see all my items tracked
+- As a user, I want to be able to see all my items tracked.
-- As a user, I want to always see the lowest price store for each item
+- As a user, I want to always see the lowest price store for each item.
-- As a user, I want to be able to update the price when it changes in store
+- As a user, I want to be able to update the price when it changes in store.
-- As a user, I want to see prices from other stores as well
+- As a user, I want to see prices from other stores as well.
-- As a user, I want to be able to add new items
+- As a user, I want to be able to add new items.
-- As a user, I want to be able to add new stores
+- As a user, I want to be able to add new stores.
 - As a user, I want to be able to add new prices.
 When adding a new price, if the item or store is not in the database, a new item or store will be created.

 ### Process